okayamat/sinc-colloc-fredholm/README.md

 The name of the program denotes the method and example number.
-For example, SE_orig_ex2.c denotes the original SE-Sinc-collocation method for example 2, and DE_new_ex3.c denotes the new DE-Sinc-collocation method for example 3.
+For example, SE_orig_ex2.c denotes the original SE-Sinc-collocation method for Example 2, and DE_new_ex3.c denotes the new DE-Sinc-collocation method for Example 3.
 LAPACK in Apple's Accelerate framework is used for computation of the system of linear equations.
 If you want to use another LAPACK library, modify make files according to your installation.